 Ask an Expert: Evolving Healthcare Solutions for the Road Ahead

-Due to COVID-19, the healthcare industry is very much in the spotlight these days as it faces disruption and transformation In this segment of our Ask An Expert series, Jason tackles the challenges and opportunities posed by the ongoing pandemic.
+When COVID-19 first emerged, the healthcare industry was in the spotlight as it faced disruption and transformation.
+In this segment of our Ask An Expert series, Jason tackles the challenges and opportunities posed by the ongoing pandemic.
 He shares his thoughts on the latest healthcare solutions, as well as future changes awaiting the industry, including the increasing role of the federal government.

 What has been COVID-19’s biggest impact on the healthcare industry’s supply chain?

 The fact that most of our medical supplies are produced offshore has been significant.
 Canada is in competition with dozens of nations for the same products, which are being made by a limited number of suppliers.
-Often these products are manufactured in Asia, resulting in longer transit times and expensive air shipments.
+Often these products are manufactured in Asia, Europe, and increasingly India, resulting in longer transit times and expensive air shipments.

-In addition, the law of supply and demand kick in, so we’re seeing countries, including our own, paying far more for certain supplies than we would during “normal” times.
+In addition, the law of supply and demand kicks in, so we’re seeing countries, including our own, paying far more for certain supplies than we would during “normal” times.

 In my opinion, the industry has not coped well.
 Without the concerted effort of Health Canada to bring supplies from China, there would have been a larger supply issue.

-What’s the main concern of healthcare customers during the ongoing pandemic?
+What’s the main concern of healthcare customers due to supply chain challenges?

-The potential shortage of medical supplies tops the list.
-A “matter of life and death” isn’t an exaggeration if you think about it!
+Spurred by the pandemic, the FDA reports that there is a shortage of select medical devices.
+If you think about it, supply chain challenges being a “matter of life and death” isn’t an exaggeration!
 If anything, the pandemic has simply underscored the critical role played by the world’s healthcare companies.
 Now more than ever, there are considerations to ensure that you can follow best practices when it comes to medical supplies.

 What in your opinion will be the longer-term changes to the industry?